4 ways IT leaders can lead the charge to create the next-generation workplace

 - Modernizing – Creating the next-generation workplace is more than building out physical space, it’s about creating new workplace experiences.
 With that, IT can take the lead as “workplace experience designers.”
 Whether it’s finding the best place to work, locating a colleague, using a collaboration space for an impromptu meeting with your project team or having a guest visit for the day, IT has the opportunity to use their consultative and design skills to re-engineer each of these experiences.

 - Promoting – Change management and adoption is a critical element of every workplace transformation project.
 In addition to the introduction of new technologies and the migration towards more open, collaborative physical environments, changes to workplace policies, processes and procedures also typically occur.
 With all this going on, significant effort must be placed to ensure employees remain informed and educated during the transition to the new work environment.
 A comprehensive internal marketing and communication program is an essential element of every adoption effort, and technology solutions such as digital signage, webinars and webcasting and video on demand play an important rolein ensuring employees successfully move to the new work environment.

 The time is now for IT leaders to engage their Corporate Real Estate and Human Resource colleagues in a serious discussion on the future workplace.
-If you are looking for help please click here for more information on Cisco’s workplace transformation journey, or don’t hesitate to reach out to your Cisco account team.
+If you are looking for help please don’t hesitate to reach out to your Cisco account team.
 They are excited to help you get started.